|

 10 most Unique Wing Products: January 1999 Issue

-Hot Grips® (89.95) Forget your decorative chrome, foam or leatherwrapped hand grips.
+Hot Grips®; (89.95) Forget your decorative chrome, foam or leatherwrapped hand grips.
 If you do any riding

 in cooler climes, you'll quickly adore the practicality of a set of Hot Grips®.
-High, low or off setting lets
+High, Low or Off setting lets

 you decide how hot.
 Get rid of those heavyweight gloves, and regain the feel of the road.
 From Hot Grips® Manufacturing,